 Before the procedure

-Once you have checked in for your catheterization, you'll have your blood pressure and pulse checked.
-You'll be asked to use the toilet to empty your bladder.
+You'll have your blood pressure and pulse checked.
+You'll also be asked to use the toilet to empty your bladder.

-You'll be asked to remove dentures and may need to remove jewelry, especially necklaces that could interfere with pictures of your heart.
-You'll wait in a pre-operating room until it's time for your procedure — you can often have someone wait there with you.
+You'll need to remove dentures and may need to remove jewelry, especially necklaces that could interfere with pictures of your heart.
+You'll wait in a preop room until it's time for your procedure — you can often have someone wait there with you.

 During the procedure

-Cardiac catheterization is usually performed while you're awake, but sedated.
-However, certain procedures, such as ablation, valve repair or valve replacement, may be performed under general anesthesia.
+Cardiac catheterization is usually performed while you're awake but sedated.
+However, certain procedures, such as ablation, valve repair or valve replacement, may be performed while you're under general anesthesia.

 Just before the procedure, a nurse or technician may shave the hair from the site where the catheter will be inserted.
 Before the catheter is inserted in your artery, you'll be given a shot of an anesthetic to numb the area.
 You may feel a quick, stinging pain before the numbness sets in.

 After you feel numb, the catheter will be inserted.
-A small cut is made, if your leg is being used, to access an artery.
+A small cut is made to access an artery.
 A plastic sheath will be inserted in the cut to allow your doctor to insert the catheter.

 What happens next depends on why you're having a cardiac catheterization.
 These are some of the common uses for cardiac catheterization: